jocidodi/drm/README.md

 2) nblue setup

 - Add nblue to opencore
-- use le_kexts.sh to install kexts. (drag and drop sle_Internal/frame/debugLE/Library and sle_Internal/frame/hook/Library to terminal)
+- use le_kexts.sh to install kexts. (drag and drop sle_Internal/debugLE/Library to terminal)
 - type chmod +x le_kexts.sh if it doesnt run.
+- default kexts info.plist setup is inside nblue Firmware folder. rebuild nblue to apply
 - update lilu and sdk as need by your os
-- boot with
-  debug=0x144 keepsyms=1 IGLogLevel=0xe -disablegfxfirmware
+- boot with (remove allow3d for frame only) debug=0x144 keepsyms=1 IGLogLevel=0xe -disablegfxfirmware -allow3d
-- use -allow3d for graphics kext loading

-Default is load tgl kexts.
+Default is load tgl frame + acel if installed. bad install will cause boot hang. change kexts load logic in wrapAddDrivers().
+In mac os install or recovery mode all kexts are skiped

-if tgl is not installed nblue will load icl kexts
+if tgl not installed nblue will load icl kexts

-focus on development is icl while keeping tgl as fallback.
+focus on development is icl while keeping tgl as fallback for some functions as need.